How to Record with OBS Studio as A Beginner on Windows (10)

 5. Scene Transition

-For two or more scenes capture, when you switch between either two, set and apply the fade/cut/slide/swipe transition effect here.
+For two or more scenes captured, when you switch between either two, set and apply the fade/cut/slide/swipe transition effect here.

 6. Controls

 Besides start/end recording, Settings is the most important and also most frequently used control.
-Usually before a real capture, you should open Settings panel to check, change (if necessary) and confirm those key settings on Video and Output’s Recording section.
+Usually before a real capture, you should open the Settings panel to check, change (if necessary), and confirm those key settings on Video and Output’s Recording section.

 Line